 Otherwise, unlike for tax credits, Gift Aid contributions are ignored for universal credit purposes.

 Where can I find more information on giving to charity?

-There is more information on payroll giving and Gift Aid on GOV.UK.
+There is information on payroll giving and Gift Aid on GOV.UK.

-You may also find HMRC’s helpsheet 342 Charitable giving helpful.
+You may also find HMRC’s helpsheet 342 Charitable giving useful.